minibits-cash/minibits_wallet/README.md

 - [x] Show coin token as a QR code
 - [x] Track receive of pending coins by the payee
 - [ ] Send to contact
+- [ ] Lock coins to the receiver address

 Top up wallet
 - [x] Show QR code with bitcoin lightning invoice to pay